timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-4.md

 #### Treasure

 If the characters spend 1 hour ransacking the lab, they can assemble two herbalism kits, one poisoner's kit, and ten healer's kits.
-In the (unlocked) zurkhwood chests, they find 1d6 vials of acid, 1d6 flasks of alchemist's fire, two <fetch-data type="item">potion of healing</fetch-data>, one <fetch-data type="item">potion of greater healing</fetch-data>, one <fetch-data type="item">potion of fire breath</fetch-data>, and one <fetch-data type="item">potion of psychic resistance</fetch-data>.
+In the (unlocked) zurkhwood chests, they find 1d6 vials of acid, 1d6 flasks of alchemist's fire, two <wc-fetch type="item">potion of healing</wc-fetch>, one <wc-fetch type="item">potion of greater healing</wc-fetch>, one <wc-fetch type="item">potion of fire breath</wc-fetch>, and one <wc-fetch type="item">potion of psychic resistance</wc-fetch>.

 Depending on whether or not Droki delivered his parcel and took his payment, the desk contains either a lump of black metal or a holy symbol of Laduguer made of mithral (see "Finging Droki").
 The desk also holds alchemical recipes scrawled in Dwarvish on torn strips of parchment.
 A character who studies these scraps for an hour and succeeds on a DC 15 Intelligence (Arcana) check can piece together the formulas for crafting vials of acid and flasks of alchemist's fire.
 The character can gather enough ingredients in the laboratory to craft 1d4 of each.
 The character who knows the recipe and has the proper ingredients can craft a vial of acid or flask of alchemist's fire in 1 hour.